 Overreaching Zone 2 phase and ground distance functions are used for pilot tripping schemes.
 Ground-directional overcurrent functions can be selected to replace or supplement the overreaching zone (Zone 2) ground-distance functions in any of the pilot schemes.
-For the ALPS with three phase tripping, the Zone 2 ground quadrilateral characteristic can also be selected.
+The ALPS also offers Zone 2 ground quadrilateral characteristics.
 The Zone 2 phase and ground distance functions are provided with independent timers for time delayed backup protection.

 Overreaching Zone 3 phase and ground distance functions are provided with independent timers for time delayed backup protection.
-The ALPS with three phase tripping also has the option for quadrilateral ground-distance functions.
+The ALPS also has the option for quadrilateral ground-distance functions.